 The downside to this scenario is that employees find it difficult to understand why they work 80 hours in two weeks, but the pay for that period is for less than 80 hours.
 Districts pay a little less to employees each payroll because they are saving up some of their paycheck to be paid out to the employee during the summer.

-This site will describe some of the terms listed below and also help employees understand how to calculate what they make annually and how that pay is distributed.
+The goal of this site is to help employees understand how to calculate their annual salary and understand how that pay is distributed.